DerMolo/JAMLIST.FM/SPOTIFY_SETUP_GUIDE.md

 **Causes:**
 1. Multiple dev servers running (port conflicts)
-2. Browser cookies blocked/cleared mid-OAuth
+2. Browser cookies blocked or cleared mid-OAuth
-3. NEXTAUTH_URL doesn't match actual URL
+3. NEXTAUTH_URL does not match actual URL

 **Solutions:**
 1. Kill all dev servers, start only ONE
 2. Clear browser cookies for localhost
-3. Try in incognito/private mode
+3. Try in incognito or private mode
 4. Ensure NEXTAUTH_URL="http://127.0.0.1:3000" in .env (NOT localhost)

 ### Error: "invalid_client"